 - ejaculation stimulated by electricity

-Masturbation is considered the best way to get a clean sample.
+Masturbation is considered the preferred way to get a clean sample.

 Getting a Good Sample

 Two main factors are crucial to having a good testing sample.
 First, the semen must be kept at body temperature.
 If it gets too warm or too cold, the results will be inaccurate.
-Second, the semen must be delivered to the testing facility within one to two hours of leaving the body.
+Second, the semen must be delivered to the testing facility within 30 to 60 minutes of leaving the body.

 Some factors can negatively affect the test, including: